nat-n/poethepoet/README.rst

 ====================

 Poe the Poet was originally intended for use alongside poetry.
-But it works just as well with any other kind of virtualenv, or no environment management at all.
+But it works just as well with any other kind of virtualenv, or standalone.
 This behaviour is configurable via the :toml:`tool.poe.executor` global option (see above).

 By default poe will run tasks in the poetry managed environment, if the pyproject.toml contains a :toml:`tool.poetry` section.
 If it doesn't then poe looks for a virtualenv to use from :bash:`./.venv` or :bash:`./venv` relative to the pyproject.toml file.
 Otherwise it falls back to running tasks without any special environment management.

 Contributing
 ============

-There's plenty to do, come say hi in the issues! 👋
+There's plenty to do, come say hi in `the issues <https://github.com/nat-n/poethepoet/issues>`_! 👋

+Also check out the `CONTRIBUTING.MD <https://github.com/nat-n/poethepoet/blob/main/.github/CONTRIBUTING.md>`_ 🤓

 TODO